aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Lab 2/Readme.md

 ### Reward Function Tips
 Tip 1: Start by looking at the advanced reward functions for inspiration.
 We provide a few examples below.
 Tip 2: Think carefully through the driving behavior you want to incentivize and consider the trade-offs.
 For example, you can penalize your car for going slow, but if all your car can do is go fast, it may not be the best at taking turns.
+Tip 3: Use Python3 syntax for your reward function.

 Here are the variables you can use in your logic.
 Furthermore, the following three cells show examples of advanced reward functions.